JF-Lalonde/career-development-curriculum/module_four/JF_post_grad_plan.md

 **Action Step #1:** Identify 1-2 people from your PD Peer Group who you will continue to check in with during the first 30 days post-graduation.
 Describe what you will do in these check-ins, how you will help keep them motivated, and how you will follow up with these cohortmates afterwards.

+  * I will reach out to David and Sam weekly to grab a coffee and talk about what our plans for the job search are that week.

 **Action Step #2:** With the person(s) you identified above, describe one area of the job search that you feel particularly skilled in and will commit to helping them with on a regular basis during the first 30 days.
 Examples include: review outreach emails, review blog posts, practice storytelling, attend meetups or other events with them, etc. Why do you feel that you can help in this area?
 What will your help look like?

+  * Review blog posts

 **Action Step #3:** Utilize your networking experience in the job search to recommend 1-2 people whom you've met that others in your cohort would benefit from meeting as well.
 Describe how you will make the introductions for at least 1 person in your cohort and when you will execute this by.

+  * I will reach out to anyone in my cohort based on what I know they're looking for when I encounter someone they would be interested in.

 ## #3: Post-Grad Plans & Action Steps
 In this section, you'll find action steps that you should aim to complete during your first 30 days post-grad, but these are not steps that you need to have completed for your portfolio review.
 Instead, you should begin thinking about how you will achieve these steps, and your post-grad job search support coach will ask about progress on these during that first 30 days.